 - The “Tango de pista” and Stage Tango categories of the competition will consist of three stages:

-- A minimum number of 20 registered couples will be necessary to validate the “Tango de pista” competition and a minimum number of 10 registered couples to validate the Stage Tango competition.
+- A minimum number of 10 registered couples will be necessary to validate the “Tango de pista” and the Stage Tango competition.

 - Dancers of any nationality are eligible to apply for the competition.
 However, being this the Official USA Tango Championship, applicants must prove that they have been residents in the USA for at least 1 (one) year.

 - At the time of accreditation, contestants will have to complete a form with their personal details, and with any other additional information required by the organization.
-On this form, they shall inform if they have had a work, professional or personal relationship with any of the members of the jury at the competition, during the last 180 days prior to the championship so that the judge/s in questions abstain/s from evaluating that couple.
-The organization will provide a complete panel of judges of at least 4 members for the Qualifying rounds and of 5 members for the Semifinals and Finals.
-(The total score will be divided by the number of judges who evaluate the dancers: for example if the Jury is made out of 5 Judges and one of the Judges abstains from evaluating a couple, then that couple´s score will be divided only by 4, the number of the judges that actually evaluated the couple).
+On this form, they shall inform if they have had a work, professional or personal relationship with any of the members of the jury at the competition, during the last 180 days prior to the championship.

-*Clarification on who can compete: Participation in both “Tango de Pista” and Stage Tango Categories competitions are open to everyone.
+*Clarification about dance level: Participation in both “Tango de Pista” and Stage Tango Categories competitions are open to everyone.
 Professional dancers and amateur dances of intermediate level and above compete in the same category according to the rules established by Tango Buenos Aires Dance World Cup.
 Adherence to these rules qualifies our competition to be recognized as valid by the main Buenos Aires event.

 The distinction between a “professional” and “amateur” dance has less to do with the level of skill and more with a professional status of the dancers.
 “Professional” means that dancers make a living from teaching and dancing/performing tango, and “amateur” means that they do not, but it does not always imply that the level of the professional couple dance is superior to the level of the amateur couple.